pwillard/CBASIC/manual.md

 === For/Next Loops & Timing

-Many Color Basic prorarns use FOR/NEXT loops for delays and timing.
-Since {cb} will execute a straight FOR/NEXT loop almost 1000 times faster it is not practical to use it for delays and timing.
-For example: FOR X=l TO lOOO:NEXT this statement in Color Basic will take almost 2 seconds to complete, but in {cb} is will be less than the blink of an eye.
+Many Color Basic prorarns use `FOR/NEXT` loops for delays and timing.
+Since {cb} will execute a straight `FOR/NEXT` loop almost 1000 times faster it is not practical to use it for delays and timing.
+For example: `FOR X=1 TO 1OOO:NEXT` this statement in Color Basic will take almost 2 seconds to complete, but in {cb} is will be less than the blink of an eye.
 To generate accurate or consistent time delays in {cb} it is suggested you use the TIMER function, which will count up in 1/60 of a second intervals.

 _Example_